samumantha/EODIE/docs/index.rst

 The authors would also like to thank the developers of the following tools:

+* EODIE processing workflows have been parallelized with `dask <https://docs.dask.org/en/stable/>`_.
 * The docstring consistency and grammar have been improved with `pydocstyle <https://github.com/PyCQA/pydocstyle>`_.
 * Unused imports have been identified with `Vulture <https://github.com/jendrikseipp/vulture>`_.
 * The overall code formatting has been improved with `Black <https://github.com/psf/black>`_.